hashmat-wani/AI-Image-Generator-DALL.E/README.md

 When a user logs in or authenticates, the server generates an access token and a refresh token.
 The access token is a short-lived token that is used to authenticate the user for a limited period of time.
 The refresh token is a longer-lived token that is used to obtain a new access token when the original access token expires.

-When the user's access token expires, the client sends a request to the server to obtain a new access token.
+When the user's access token expires, the client sends a request to the server to obtain a new access token with the help of axios interceptor.
 The server verifies the user's refresh token and generates a new access token, which is then sent back to the client.
 This process is transparent to the user and does not require the user to re-authenticate.

 ### **10. Logout Feature with Redis**